 3 types of kindergarten writing

 Kindergartners should practice and learn three kinds of writing: opinion, informative, and narrative.
 All three will likely start with kids listening to books read aloud and responding to what they’ve learned.
 In an opinion piece, your child tells the reader his opinion or preference about a topic, such as a book, animal, activity, etc. (e.g. My favorite book is...).
-In an informative piece, your child names what he’s writing about and gives some information or details about it. (e.g. Dinosaurs lived on Earth a long time ago…) Writing a narrative is like writing a story.
+In an informative piece, your child names what they’re writing about and gives some information or details about it. (e.g. Dinosaurs lived on Earth a long time ago…) Writing a narrative is like writing a story.
 Your kindergartner will describe an event — or a few loosely linked events — putting the events in the order they happen and reacting to what happened. (e.g. Then Goldilocks tried the second bowl of porridge.)

 By the end of the year, your child may be able to write a couple of sentences for each type of writing.
 Remember that drawing and dictating sentences count as writing.

 bttr, better, share!